 - : Medium armor and a shield will significantly improve your AC.
 With 14 or more Dexterity, a breastplate, and a shield, you’re looking at a respectable 18 AC, enough to match a fighter in full plate (without a shield).
 Half-plate will get you more AC, but you might prefer to avoid Disadvantage on Stealth checks.
 If you eventually get to 18 Dexterity, consider switching back to light armor.
 You also get access to all martial weapons, but you’re probably going to want to stick to a Rapier, and all Bards get proficiency with rapiers.

 - : The ability to add the inspiration die to damage is wasteful (unless it gets used on a critical hit, in which case it’s multiplied since it’s “extra damage” rather than an additional source of damage).
 You’ll have much better results using inspiration to prevent attacks.
 This isn’t quite as good as the College of Lore’s Cutting Words ability, but it allows your allies to make the decision to use the die themselves, which is a nice mental load off of your shoulders.

-Unfortunately, you don’t have a damage boost like most martial classes do (Sneak Attack, Improved Divine Smite, etc.), so if you can get a weapon cantrip like Booming Blade it will be considerably more effective to use Booming Blade instead of making two attacks.
+Unfortunately, because you don’t have a damage boost like most martial classes do, if you can obtain a weapon cantrip like Booming Blade it will be considerably more effective to use Booming Blade instead of making two attacks when using the aforementioned buff spells is inconvenient (such as your Concentration being already occupied).
 Booming Blade can still do more damage if the secondary damage triggers (see my article on Melee Cantrips vs. Extra Attack.

 : A considerable improvement